Snapchat Guide

 Snap Map

 Snap Map allows you to view Snaps of events like sporting events, celebrations, breaking news, from around the world.
 If you and a friend follow one another, you can share your locations with each other so you can see where they are and what’s going on around them.
 You’re able to choose who can view your location, or enter ‘Ghost Mode’ so no one can see your location.
-To open the Snap Map, use the map button on the bottom menu of the app.
-There are always potential risks with sharing your location with other people, so it’s important to think carefully about who you’re sharing this information with.
-See our privacy information below for instructions on entering Ghost Mode.
+Location sharing is off by default.

 When do Snaps ‘disappear’?